 - And more

-In fact, personal injury lawyer Loren Etengoff, a client of James Publishing & Attorney Marketing, more than doubled his caseload—due in large part to generating more positive online reviews and managing negative ones through the proprietary James ORM (online reputation management) tool, which makes it easy for attorneys to automatically solicit testimonials while “parking” damaging words.
+In fact, personal injury lawyer Loren Etengoff, a client of James Attorney Marketing & Attorney Marketing, more than doubled his caseload—due in large part to generating more positive online reviews and managing negative ones through the proprietary James ORM (online reputation management) tool, which makes it easy for attorneys to automatically solicit testimonials while “parking” damaging words.

 Try the James ORM today and automate review-gathering so you don’t have to spend time soliciting testimonials ever again.